 Can we know what Calvin would have said about Revelation?

 Perhaps.
 Calvin wrote commentaries on Ezekiel and Daniel, both of which contain apocalyptic literature, like Revelation.
-A reader can use those Old Testament commentaries to get a sense for how Calvin would have understood the genre as it’s found in Revelation.
+A reader can use those Old Testament commentaries to get a sense of how Calvin would have understood the genre as it’s found in Revelation.
 Parker writes:

 “Hence, apocalyptic, involving the use of allegory, was part of the Old Testament method of teaching; and he treated, even though more from a sense of duty than with pleasure, the apocalyptic parts of Ezekiel and Daniel, as witness his lectures on those books.